 What 5G Means for IoT

-- Municipal – One of the most interesting ways that IoT is being deployed is as automotive triggers for municipal services.
-With the implementation of 5G and IoT, you will begin to see “smart cities” developed where essential utilities such as water, sewer, traffic, and electricity are all managed through the use of IoT devices that modulate the need for changes to these systems with very little human oversight: saving taxpayers gobs of cash.
+3. Municipal – IoT devices are being used as automotive triggers for municipal services, which saves taxpayers a lot of money.
+5G and IoT will be used in “smart cities” where water, sewer, traffic, and electricity are managed through the use of IoT control devices requiring little human oversight.